apache/dolphinscheduler-website/community/en-us/development/document.md

 1. Run `npm install` in the root directory to install the dependencies.

+2.Run commands to collect resources 2.1.
+Run export PROTOCOL_MODE=ssh tells Git clone resource via SSH protocol instead of HTTPS protocol 2.2.
+Run ./scripts/prepare_docs.sh prepare all related resources, for more information you could see how prepare script work.

-2. Run `npm run start` in the root directory to start a local server, you will see the website in 'http://localhost:8080'.
+3. Run `npm run start` in the root directory to start a local server, you will see the website in 'http://localhost:8080'.

-3. Run `npm run build` to build source code into dist directory.
+4. Run `npm run build` to build source code into dist directory.

-4. Verify your change locally: `python -m SimpleHTTPServer 8000`, when your python version is 3 use :`python3 -m http.server 8000` instead.
+5. Verify your change locally: `python -m SimpleHTTPServer 8000`, when your python version is 3 use :`python3 -m http.server 8000` instead.

 If the latest version of node is installed locally, consider using `nvm` to allow different versions of `node` to run on your computer.